 The Broadmoor is the place to be in Colorado Springs.
 It’s one of only three resorts to earn five-star ratings from Forbes, and the hotel has earned five stars for 54 straight years.
 It has hosted NATO meetings, golf championships and a lot of Presidents and other celebrities.
 And it’s way too pricey for our budget.

 Except that at certain times of the year when things are slow, you can sometimes get deals.
 By deals, I mean you can get a room for twice what you would normally pay for a nice hotel but half of what you would normally pay for the Broadmoor.
-Sally had a week off between her jobs, and one of those deals was available, so we decided to pretend to be wealthy, just for fun.
+One of those deals was available, so we decided to pretend to be wealthy, just for fun.

 I reserved a room for the lowest price available.
 A few days later, I got a call offering us a nicer room for $10 more.
 I agreed, and I’m glad I did.